ANSWERS TO COMMONLY ASKED QUESTIONS ABOUT FINANCIAL PLANNING AND FINANCIAL PLANNERS

 Answer: Yes, all advisers are required to be an “authorized representative” of an AFSL (Australian Financial Services Licensee).
 The license provider could be a financial institution or other organisation that meets the ASIC criteria.
-Cost and the complexity of operating an AFSL generally prohibits individuals from establishing their own AFSL.
+Cost and the complexity of operating an AFSL generally prohibits many individuals from establishing their own AFSL.

 Question 2: What requirements need to be met by financial planners when giving advice?

 Answer: The key principles to which financial planners must adhere include a requirement to “know their client” and “know the product” being recommended.
-This means that the client’s personal and financial needs, objectives, risk tolerance etc must be well understood and any strategies and/or products recommended must be relevant to these facts.
+This means that the client’s personal situation and financial needs, objectives, risk tolerance etc must be well understood and any strategies and/or products recommended must be relevant to these facts.
 Most recommendations will be provided in written form, detailing your situation and needs, the reasoning behind the recommendations made and any fees/costs that you will incur.
 Any interests, associations or relationships that could influence the adviser’s advice must be disclosed to you.
 Most importantly, the adviser must be able to demonstrate that the advice provided is in your “best interests”.
 As a certified financial planner I always strive to deliver on these requirements to the best of my ability, and you will note, have created tools to help me serve you better.